 The average household income in Palmdale is $86,507 with a poverty rate of 15.77%.
 The median rental costs in recent years comes to - per month, and the median house value is -.
 The median age in Palmdale is 32.6 years, 30.6 years for males, and 34.4 years for females.

 The city of Palmdale sits in the north of Los Angeles County, California, separated from the city of Los Angeles to the south by the San Gabriel Mountains.
 It's the second largest city in Los Angeles County by land area and the 33rd most populous city in California.
-The Palmdale-Lancaster urban area has a population estimated at 520,000.
-In 2019, Palmdale has a population of about 158,000.

 About one-quarter of people in Palmdale were born outside the country.
 The city of Palmdale has a predominantly Hispanic/Latino demographic.
 Due to it being one of the last affordable areas for new single-family homes in Los Angeles County, many people of color on the lower end of the economic scale were able to purchase property, shifting the racial demographic.